 Domain 3: Integrated services to increase access to and utilisation of SRHR and HIV services: The provision of integrated SRHR and HIV services enables clients to receive as many quality services as possible at the same time and in the same place, especially at the primary healthcare level.
 It can reduce missed opportunities for accessing health services – particularly among people living with HIV and key populations.

 During the process to develop the SRHR and HIV Linkages Index, each of the domains were broken down into sub-domains to ensure indicators are included to reflect the full scope of SRHR and HIV Linkages.
 These sub-domains –agreed upon by an Expert Panel – were developed based on previous work on SRHR and HIV Linkages – such as the Rapid Assessment Tool for SRHR and HIV Linkages.
 Indicators were then selected for each of the sub-domains.
-Further information on the domains and sub-domains is available in the ‘Background and Methodology’ report.
 A full list of the indicators, sources, and targets are available here with a printable pdf version also downloadable here.